sameshima-code/Bullet-shooting-game-01/README.md

 - visualStudio 2022

 ## Credits
-The repository from which it was cloned [Coding-Ocean]{ https://github.com/Coding-Ocean/empty.git }
+- The repository from which it was cloned [Coding-Ocean] { https://github.com/Coding-Ocean/empty.git }
+- Original code explained and produced by { https://youtu.be/CcWFsMzZDBk?si=XaYoRxPsvqUlKJX9 }